CyberScooter/DrowsinessDetection/README.md

-# Mobile application of Drowsiness Detection
+# Mobile application of Drowsiness Detection with Precise Location Tracking

+### Full-stack drowsy detection alert mobile app that uses closed/drowsy eyes to notify multiple users the longitude and latitude of the drowsy driver.
 ## Explanation for launching code

 * Frontend and REST API server with database server has been dockerized into containers